What is Electrical Estimating?

 3. Labor-Unit Method:

 The labor unit method may be more accurate than the per-point method because it allows for a more reasonable calculation of labor conditions.
 However, there are still common pitfalls.
-For instance, people may forget to include 'labor burden' costs, which are costs associated with the workforce that are not directly related to their work, such as sick leave, holiday pay, insurance, or taxes.
+For instance, people may forget to include ‘labor burden’ costs, which are costs associated with the workforce that are not directly related to their work, such as sick leave, holiday pay, insurance, or taxes.
+The job average labor rate and shop average labor rate are two methods of estimating labor costs.

 When using the labor unit method, it is important to distinguish between different working conditions to avoid inaccurate estimates.